 Eurail Global Pass

-The Eurail Global Pass (formerly known as the Eurailpass) is the standard pass, available for unlimited first-class travel for consecutive periods ranging from 15 days to three months.
-The pass is valid in the following 22 countries: Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Romania, Slovenia, Spain, Sweden and Switzerland.
-Keep in mind that if you choose, say, the 15-day option, you must travel for 15 consecutive days; if you skip a day because you want to linger a little longer in Paris, you'll lose that day of travel.
+The Eurail Global Pass (formerly known as the Eurailpass) is the standard pass, available for first-class train travel over periods ranging from 15 days to three months.
+The pass is valid in the following 24 countries: Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Romania, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland and Turkey.

 Find Train Travel Deals

 Traveling with at least one buddy?
-Try a Saver pass, which grants a 15 percent discount to two to five people traveling together.
-To take advantage of this pass, you and your companion(s) must travel the same itinerary together at all times.
+Try a Saverpass, which grants a 15 percent discount to two to five people traveling together.
+To take advantage of this pass, you and your companion(s) must be present at the start of your trip to validate your passes.
+If you have France Saverpasses, you must also travel together throughout your itinerary.

 Get Our Best Travel Deals and Tips!